NawafAlharthi/ICS344_Project/Phase2/ReadMe.md

 ## 📌 **Key Takeaways from Pattern & IP Analysis**

 - Evidence of exploitation centered around specific PHP endpoints.
-- The attacker’s IP showed consistent and suspicious activity—likely linked to reverse shell execution and post-exploitation steps.
+- The attacker’s Hostname showed consistent and suspicious activity—likely linked to reverse shell execution and post-exploitation steps.
 - The attack timeline matched our expectations from Phase 1, validating the sequence of compromise.

 ---